-Data are available by three product groups - Raw materials without oil (SITC sections 0-4, excluding division 33), Oil (division 33), Manufactured products (sections 5-8) - and by four currencies: euro, national currencies of EU Member States not belonging to the euro area, US dollar and other.
+Data are available by three product groups - Raw materials without oil (SITC sections 0-4, excluding division 33), Oil (division 33), Manufactured products (sections 5-8) - and by four currencies: euro, national currencies of EU Member States not belonging to the euro area, US dollar and 'other' (i.e. aggregated group of currencies of all non-EU countries except the United States).
 Shares by invoicing currency are calculated, within each product group, on the total flow.

 These statistics are compiled by Member States and provided to Eurostat once every two years.
-The first reference years for which statistics by invoicing currency are available are 2010 and 2012.
-The next reference years will be 2014, 2016 and so on.
+The first reference years for which statistics by invoicing currency are available are 2010, 2012 and 2014.
+The next reference years will be 2016, 2018 and so on.